cristinalom/coordinista-service/docs/coordinista-overview.md

 ## About the service

 The Coordinista app generates an outfit methodically by assessing all the `clothing` resources in your service and determining which items coordinate with one another.
-The Coordinista app coordinates `outfits` by filtering the properties of each  `clothing` resource.
+The Coordinista app coordinates outfits by filtering the properties of each `clothing` resource.

-An `outfit` includes many `clothing` resources.
-Each `clothing` resource can belong to many `outfits`.
+An `outfit` resource includes many `clothing` resources.
+Each `clothing` resource can belong to many outfits.
 The `outfit` resource also discerns clothing items based on type, to include only one item type per outfit.